Updated: October 1, 2024

 Can foreigners own land in Portugal?

-If you are considering buying property or land in Portugal, you should know that there are no land ownership restrictions on foreigners in Portugal.
+If you are considering buying property or are seeking out land for sale in Portugal, you should know that there are no land ownership restrictions on foreigners in Portugal.
 In fact, the Portuguese government welcomes expats through residency schemes, Digital Nomad Visa, Golden Visa, D7 Visa, and D3 Visa, and encourages foreign investment into the country.
 The property market in Portugal provides an attractive investment for investors.

 The Golden Visa program has contributed significantly to the Portuguese economy since its inception in 2012, and foreign buyers and investors from across the world have taken advantage of the scheme.
 However, the Golden Visa program is coming to an end.
 If you are interested in applying for a Golden Visa, you should do so now.
 You can read our article, Portugal is Ending Its Golden Visa Program, for the latest development.